image

 There is, however, but another component to our approach to teaching floral art which we would like to share with you.
 We tend to view floral art as a unique form of problem solving.....The kinds of floral designing for example, that a graduate may encounter years from now, may not even exist today.......Therefore to simply teach specific "designs" in and of themselves, as most floral schools do, is actually simplistic.

-At Rittners Floral School we seek to provide our students at with a unique approach to floral art..... with the ability to think things out, and approach floral designing as a set of techniques and tools that can be utilized depending upon the specific customer need.
-Our graduates tend to approach floral art with a confident attitude that allows the flexible application of a variety of techniques not only because of what we teach, but just as importantly the way we go about teaching it.
+At Rittners Floral School we seek to provide our students at with a unique approach to floral art..... with the ability to think things out, and approach floral designing as a set of techniques and tools that can be utilized depending upon the specific customer need/problem.
+Our graduates tend to approach floral art with a confident attitude that allows the flexible application of a variety of techniques and styles not only because of what we teach, but just as importantly the way we go about teaching it.

-At Rittners Floral School, we seek to empower our graduates, so that they are capable of making things that go far beyond specific floral designs taught in class.
-This is another example of the difference it makes to have a Doctorate in Education as one of your instructors.
+This is another example of the difference it makes to have a great floral designer who has a Doctorate in Education as one of your instructors--and the advantages of learning at a REAL School of Floral Designing.
 We have the experience, the educational know how and the commmitment to your professional development and growth to be able to create this kind of invigorating and unique atmosphere.

 Back to Table of Contents